P0132 trouble code

 Since the voltage is high, the oxygen sensor is seeing a constantly rich fuel condition in the exhaust.
 Most auto parts stores will tell you to replace the oxygen sensor.
 WRONG!
 It may be bad, but the sensor itself is the most UNLIKELY cause of the trouble code.

-The engine is getting too much fuel.
-High fuel pressure indicating a bad fuel pressure regulator, blocked fuel line, leaking fuel injectors are the most likely culprits.
-All that extra fuel causes a excessive rich condition that can’t be controlled by the PCM, Next, look for a bad MAP sensor that’s reporting a vacuum reading higher than actual engine vacuum.
+All those problems can cause extra fuel into the engine that can’t be controlled by the PCM, Also, look for a bad MAP sensor that’s reporting a vacuum reading higher than actual engine vacuum.

 To learn how to replace an oxygen sensor, click here